 In general, the holidays are usually the busy and most lucrative time for drivers to be on the road.
-Will that hold up in the age of the COVID pandemic, and possible fears of third or fourth waves as the winter approaches?
-Senior RSG contributor Chonce Maddox-Rhea provides us an updated look on what drivers can expect this year during the busiest time of the year for Uber drivers.
+Will that hold up in the age of the COVID pandemic?
+2020 showed us that people definitely went out for parties, events, and more.
+But should you stick to food delivery instead anyway?
+Senior RSG contributor Chonce Maddox-Rhea provides us an updated look at what drivers can expect this year during the busiest time of the year for Uber drivers.

 Will you be out driving this year?
 We want to know!
 Share your opinion below.

 - We thought Halloween 2020 would be a bust, but it wasn’t!
 If you want to hit the road, sign up with Uber and get ready for a busy season

 - Make sure to follow local news and events closely – some events will be canceled due to COVID surges

 - Not ready to drive around people yet?
 You can sign up for DoorDash or Instacart instead!

 With the majority of the major holidays happening in a short period of time, you’ll want to make sure you’re prepared for the busiest ‘rideshare’ time of the year.
 It’s coming up fast — starting with Halloween, followed by Thanksgiving, and the whole week from Christmas through New Year’s.
 In this article, I’m going to tackle the ups and downs of working on the holidays and other big events as well as how to make finding your passengers easier and more efficient.

 Tips and Strategies for Rideshare Drivers During the Busiest Time of the Year

 Holiday driving is sometimes a hit or miss situation.
 We asked drivers on Facebook if they would be out working for the holidays and received a mixed response.
 This is not a surprise since the decisions is harder to make now with COVID-19 making such a big impact here in the United States and across the world.